openhab/openhab-docs/administration/console.md

 openhab> logout
 ```

-# Bind Console to all Interfaces
+## Bind Console to all Interfaces

 By default openHAB binds its shell to localhost only due to obvious security reasons.
 If you are on a local network or you are fully aware of all risks of exposing your system to the public, you can change the bind address in the configuration file `org.apache.karaf.shell.cfg` under the openHAB `<userdata>/etc` path.
 Replace the `sshHost` IP "127.0.0.1" by "0.0.0.0" to bind to all available network interfaces.
 Please be aware, that the console will now be accessible from all devices and is only secured by the password defined in `users.properties` (same path).
 You should thereby change the default password.

-The above can be accomplished by the following Linux shell command (on an apt/deb-based installation, you may need to adapt the path):
+The above can be accomplished by the following Linux shell command (on an apt/deb-based installation, you might need to adapt the path for other installations):

 ```
 sudo sed -i -e "s/sshHost = 127.0.0.1/sshHost = 0.0.0.0/g" /var/lib/openhab2/etc/org.apache.karaf.shell.cfg